On stability of solitons and their attraction for a rotating charge with fixed mass center in the Maxwell field: The absence of attraction in 2D case

+\begin{proposition} Let for the 2D system (\re{ml2dpot}) the conditions (\re{eq12d}) hold.
+Consider the soliton $S_\om=(\om,A_\om,0)$ of the finite angular momentum $M=M_\om$.
+Then there exists an initial state $(\Om,A,\Pi)$ of the angular momentum $M$ such that for the solution with the initial condition $(\Om,A,\Pi)$ there is no attraction, in the energy norm corresponding to (\re{epMp}), to $S_\om$. \end{proposition}

+It is interesting to note that in \ci{KKrest2D} it is shown that for initial data of finite angular momentum the solution to the system (\re{ml2dpot}) converges to the soliton of the same angular momentum, \ci[Theorem 3.2]{KKrest2D}.
+This result does not contradict to Proposition 5.2 because in \ci{KKrest2D} the convergence is established in weak weighted norm \ci[Definition 3.1]{KKrest2D} with the weight parameter $\beta<-5/2$.
+While our argument shows that the convergence in the energy norm does not take place.

-{\bf Gratitudes.} The author is grateful to Professor Herbert Spohn, Technical University of Munich, Germany, for drawing the author's attention to the problem, and to Professor Alexander Komech, Moscow University, Russia and University of Vienna, Austria, for fruitful discussions.
+{\bf Gratitudes.} The author is grateful to Professor Herbert Spohn, Technical University of Munich, Germany, for drawing the author's attention to the problem, Professor Alexander Komech, Moscow University, Russia and University of Vienna, Austria, and Dr. Elena Kopylova, University of Vienna, Austria, for fruitful discussions.